-7 ways AI will revolutionize business travel
+7 ways AI will revolutionise business travel

 We’re already seeing travel tools added to apps like Facebook Messenger, Skype and Slack.
 For example, Concur (developer of TripIt) has developed a chatbot for collaboration app Slack, enabling users to request information about their travel plans and submit expenses via Slack using a conversational interface, says Tim MacDonald, EVP of Global Products at Concur.
 For example, users can type a question such as, “When is my next business trip?” and the Concur chatbot will respond with itinerary details, he explains.

 Concur is also working with Microsoft to integrate travel planning and expense processing into Microsoft Outlook 365.
 From the Outlook inbox, you’ll be able to submit an expense by clicking “Send to Concur,” MacDonald says.

 “And when business travel plans are added to an Outlook calendar, you’ll have the option to book travel right then and see travel options pop up in the Details pane for those plans,” he continues.
 “The business traveler will have the option to book flight, hotel and transportation for that city.
 Concur will read the trip dates and suggest options based on company travel policy.”

 6. Voice-enabled smart hotel rooms